aphatak-star/healthcare-readmission-dashboard/README.md

 This project explores 30-day heart failure readmission performance across 3,151 U.S. hospitals using publicly available Centers for Medicare & Medicaid Services (CMS) data.
 The data was queried using SQL and visualized in an interactive Tableau dashboard to identify national, state, and hospital-level trends.

+## Data Preparation

+- Filtered the CMS dataset to include only the Heart Failure (READM_30_HF) measure
+- Removed unnecessary columns
+- Standardized field names and verified missing values
+- Saved the cleaned dataset for SQL analysis and Tableau visualization

 ## Dashboard Features

 - KPI summary cards